 If you have a physical business, adding a map to your contact page is a no-brainer.
 You may be a little local business on a well-known street or have a prime location in a big city, but if your potential customer is from out of town or is unfamiliar with street names, how do you expect them to be able to find you?

 Adding a Google map is invaluable.
 People can get directions to your premises, and it’ll help your credibility and trust factor, too.

 Speaking of being easy to find, the appearance and content of your contact page will account for nothing if people can’t find it on your website.
 It needs to be visible when people land on your site, although not overbearing.

 You can include it as part of your primary or sub-navigation, but avoid using a drop-down menu as this can be easily overlooked.
-Don’t get too creative with the page name either – people want to be able to find it quickly, so “contact,” “help,” or “support” will be the first places they look.
+Don’t get too creative with the page name either; people want to be able to find it quickly, so “contact,” “help,” or “support” will be the first words they look for.

 7. Design it beautifully

 Your contact page may not be the most interesting page on your site, but that doesn’t mean you should neglect its appearance.
 Like the rest of your site, it should be seamlessly designed and user friendly.
 If it’s poorly designed, uninspiring to look at, and feels like an afterthought, people will hop off somewhere more welcoming without a second thought.